cyrillkuettel/blog/web/_posts/2022-07-19-pythonic-adapter.markdown

 Some notes on `NetworkElement` class:

 - Get in the habit of putting `__repr__` on your classes, it makes debugging so much easier.
-- Add custom exceptions, this is useful documentation for the people that use api.
+- Add custom exceptions, this is useful documentation for the people that use the api.
 - Separate the exception handling from the business logic. ("push it down")
 - We put a `@property` on the routing_table.
 This enables us to do direly access the attribute in the second code snippet.
 - The setup and tear-down logic: We have created magic functions: `__enter__` and `__exit__`.
 This enables us to use the